ivanov-gv/zpcg/README.md

 - Podgorica - Bar branch
 - Podgorica - Niksic branch
 - Podgorica - Belgrade branch (through Bijelo Polje)
-- Podgorica - Tuzi (and further to Tirane, Albania.
+- Podgorica - Tuzi (and further to Durrës/Tirane, Albania.
 This branch is fully abandoned and is not in use)

 So the assumptions are:

 1. For any two stations there is a straight route or a route with an intersection in Podgorica station.
    This means the Podgorica station might be used as the only intersection station.
 Also, there are no routes with two or more intersections.
-2. Routes without intersections are always faster (or just preferred) than the routes with one or more
+2. Routes without intersections are always faster (or just preferred) than the routes with one or more.
+3. Routes with intersection in Podgorica are always preferred than the routes with any other.
-3. The Montenegro railway system is an acyclic undirected graph.
+4. The Montenegro railway system is an acyclic undirected graph.
 This means that for every train station, trains can travel in any direction, and it is impossible to circle from a station back to itself without repeating stations.

+This means, that it is completely enough to return only one of two types of routes for every possible input:

+1. Straight route
+2. Route with exactly one interchange in Podgorica

 #### Future-proof

+Conditions that may disrupt the assumptions include:

+- If the timetable includes a train not passing through the Podgorica station
+- If the railway system has a route with any other preferred interchange station other than Podgorica
+- If a cycle occurs in the graph

+Possible improvements to the system might involve:

+Extending the Podgorica - Belgrade branch to the Subotica station and beyond to Hungary, in light of Subotica being mentioned in the [official timetable](https://www.zcg-prevoz.me/search) and the Subotica - Szeged rail line is now [reopened](https://www.railwaypro.com/wp/subotica-szeged-rail-passenger-services-resumed/).
+It may add new stations to the branch but not going to create a cycle.
+Some kind of fork might be added which mean there might be another preferred intersection change for trains going from Hungary to Serbia, but it is obviously outside the context of the Montenegro timetable bot.

+The same applies to the possible renovation of the Podgorica - Tuzi - Durrës/Tirane branch and an extension of the Podgorica - Niksic line to the Sarajevo.

+It means we can easily rely on the assumptions listed above in order to optimize the path finding algorithm.

 #### Steps